splunk/kafka-connect-splunk/README.md

 7. Is there a recommended deployment architecture ?

 	There are 2 typical architectures.

+	* Setting up a Heavy Forwarder layer in front of Splunk Indexer Cluster to offload data injection load to Indexer Cluster.
 Setting up a Heavy forwarder layer has performance benefits for Splunk Search.

-	* Setting up a Heavy Forwarder layer in front of Splunk Indexer Cluster to offload data injection load to Indexer Cluster

 		Kafka Connect Cluster (in containers or virtual machines or physical machines) -> Heavy Forwarders (HEC) -> Splunk Indexer Cluster